Home Real Estate News The Decade-Long Surge: Why Land Prices in the Philippines’ CBDs Increased by...

 Business Investment Sector

-To thrive in the current real estate market, investors should embrace technology, focus on long-term value, diversify their portfolio, leverage low-interest rates, and adapt to changing tenant needs.
+To thrive in the current real estate market, investors should embrace technology, focus on long-term value, diversify their portfolio, leverage low interest rates, and adapt to changing tenant needs.
 By employing these strategies, investors can navigate market challenges and position themselves for long-term success in the real estate industry.

 Law of Supply and Demand

 The basic economic principle of supply and demand plays a significant role in determining land prices.
 As the demand for land in the Philippines has increased, the available supply has decreased, leading to higher prices.
+As demand increases, so does the ability of tenants to pay rent, further driving up land prices.

 The Philippines’ demand for real estate services is increasing due to limited land supply, urbanization, and economic growth.
 During these conditions, Metro Manila property prices have experienced a remarkable increase of up to 250%.
 Infrastructure development and rising construction costs have also driven property values in the region’s real estate market.